 How many eggs are left at age 30?

 On average, 1,000 eggs die every month.
 Only one from the thousand ovulates.
-By the age of 30, egg cells have significantly decreased.
+By the average age of 30, egg cells have significantly decreased in most women.
 Around 90% of eggs are lost by the age of 30.

 How many eggs does a woman lose during her period?

 Before puberty, about 11,000 eggs die each month, but once puberty begins, only a thousand eggs die monthly.
-During period one of the eggs released will ovulate and live for the next 24 hours to be fertilized.
+During period one of the eggs released will become the dominant egg.
+It will ovulate and live for the next 24 hours to be fertilized.

 Can a woman run out of eggs?